This text is translated into Russian by google automatic human level neural machine.

 General Director of Gazprom Transgaz Tomsk Anatoly Titov, answering journalists' questions in Yakutsk in December 2014, where an agreement was signed between the government of the republic and the company, said that all processing of Chayndinsky gas going through the Power of Siberia will be located in Amur region.
 Excess helium is planned to be recovered using a membrane technology with re-injection.

 Does this answer set a decisive point in the issue of creating Yakut gas processing?
 Concerning Chayandinskogo gas - it is possible.
 Although, at least, the proposal to create a helium storage of its relevance still does not lose, and this topic can still be returned later.

 The Srednevilyuyskoye field began to be developed in the 60s of the last century, Yakutsk became the main consumer of its gas, which is home to a third of the population of the republic, located YGRES, CHP and other industrial consumers, including the cement plant 100 kilometers from Yakutsk.

-With the extensive gasification program of the past decade, the length of the gas transportation system that is isolated has significantly increased, but the gasified small villages did not bring a large increase in consumption, that is, the growth in consumption was disproportionately shortened in the length of the gas pipelines, the profitability of gas transportation fell significantly.
-Thus, for today, gas consumption from the Srednevilyuiskoye field is about 1.5 billion cubic meters per year, but it can be increased at least by half.
-This requires a large industrial consumer, in other words - a gas processing plant, there are no other prospects for such a serious increase in consumption.
+With the extensive gasification program of the last decade, the length of the gas transmission system, which is isolated, has significantly increased, but gasified small villages did not bring a large increase in consumption, that is, the growth in consumption was disproportionately small to the increase in the length of gas pipelines, the profitability of gas transportation has dropped significantly.
+Thus, today the consumption of gas from the Srednevilyuyskoye field is about XNUMX billion cubic meters per year, but it can be at least doubled.
+This requires a large industrial consumer, in other words, a gas processing plant, there are no other prospects for such a serious increase in consumption.